jstart/jstart.github.io/_posts/2013-02-06-from-minimum-wage-college-dropout-to-software-engineer.md

-Published: false
+---
+layout: post
-Title: From Minimum Wage College Dropout to Software Engineer
+title: From Minimum Wage College Dropout to Software Engineer
-Date: 2013-02-06 02:50
+categories:
+- Innovation
+---

 I went from being an unemployed college dropout to a software engineer in 2 years.
 --------